Group on The London Ear

-- • A Rubbish Trip – Take a trip through the history of muck and trash, and get to know some of the most fascinating and little-known parts of London.
-Option to continue the walk along the Thames Path to Greenwich’s Meantime Brewery, where you will hear from a beer sommelier about London’s boozy past whilst sampling some of the beers that are brewed on site.
-(Note that this special one-hour talk is different from Meantime’s standard two-hour brewery tour.)
+- • A Rubbish Trip (Isle of Dogs and Greenwich) – Take a trip through London’s history of muck and trash, and get to know some of the most fascinating and little-known parts of the capital.

-- • The London Ear – Listen your way through the City with extraordinary tales and playful experiments.
-Find out about the capital’s defining Cs and B flats, why you can hear Bow Bells in Cambodia and what future cars could sound like.
+- • The London Ear (City of London) – Listen your way through the City with extraordinary tales and playful experiments.
+Find out about the capital’s defining Cs and B flats, why you can hear Bow Bells in Singapore and what future cars could sound like.

-- • Chimneys & Tunnels along the Thames – Take a good long yomp through the remains of London’s industrial landscape, discovering its history of manufacture, pollution and power.
-Option to continue the walk along the Thames Path to Greenwich’s Meantime Brewery, where you will hear from a beer sommelier about London’s boozy past whilst sampling some of the beers that are brewed on site.
-(Note that this special one-hour talk is different from Meantime’s standard two-hour brewery tour.)
+- • Chimneys & Tunnels along the Thames (Greenwich and Isle of Dogs) – Take a good long yomp through the remains of London’s industrial landscape, discovering its history of manufacture, pollution and power.

 - • The Greenwich Bestiary – Gain a fresh perspective on this much-loved historic site.
 Be entertained by whimsical facts and intriguing stories about the animals of Greenwich, from Pelican crossings to Henry VIII’s jousting horse.

-- • London In Slow Motion – Move against the flow of the hyperactive city and find the hidden spaces of calm.
+- • London In Slow Motion (West End) – Move against the flow of the hyperactive city and find the hidden spaces of calm.

-- • A Power Walk – Do some counter-surveillance on the forces that control and influence us, from discovering who is behind the CCTV cameras above our heads to visiting a court of law in action.
+- • A Power Trip (Central London) – Do some counter-surveillance on the forces that control and influence us, from discovering who is behind the CCTV cameras above our heads to visiting a court of law in action.